yan-duarte/yan-duarte.github.io/_posts/2016-11-22-DAC-Assignment1.md

 The association between the individual and government health care of tuberculosis and its treatment success rate.

 ### Dataset and variables
+To make this research, I decide to use the QOG Standard Dataset 2016.
+This dataset consists of approximately 2500 variables from more than 100 data sources.
+There was used 10 variables in total from four differents database:

+  - Environmental Performance Data (EPI);
+  - International Monetary Fund (IMF);
+  - Worldbank - World Development Indicators (WDI);
+  - World Economic Forum.

 ## **Tuberculosis research**